 Major Frank Halford's radical concept of mating two Gipsy I engines into a common crankcase produced a 198 hp V-8 engine known nowadays as the DH Ghost.

-Once this was acheived the DH75 prototype G-EBVV was then designed around this new engine and it flew from Stag Lane for the first time on 7th December 1928.
+Once this was achieved the DH75 prototype (G-EBVV) was then designed around this new engine and it flew from Stag Lane for the first time on 7th December 1928.

 However, it was immediately apparent that the type was underpowered, so it was redesigned as the DH75A which featured an increased wing span and chord, powered by the 240 hp Armstrong Siddeley Lynx engine.

 In December 1929 the aircraft was demonstrated in Canada, fitted with both wheel and ski undercarriages.

 Later, it was demonstrated with floats which resulted in the Canadian Government ordering 3 aircraft.
 The first aircraft (actually the first Hawk Moth) did not have portside doors so it could not be fitted with floats and so it was utilised by the Canadian Controller of Aircraft.

 Whilst the second and third aircraft were cleared for use with floats, the restrictions on their payload made them unsuitable and so they were fitted with either wheels or skis.

 Two aircraft were built and exported to Australia and Amy Johnson used one of these to fly from Brisbane to Sydney in 1930 after her DH60 Gipsy Moth 'Jason' sustained damage on landing in Darwin.